roboscienceorg/book/source/Introduction/fundamental.rst

 Other systems such as sonar can also be deployed.
 Each has pros and cons which will be discussed in detail in the sensor chapter.
-In addition to ranging sensors, the vehicle will have a collection of other devices that perfom direct measurement of wheel speeds, have knowlege of orientation through a compass, know forces through an accelerometer, rotation rates through a gyroscope and position using a high accuracy GPS.
+In addition to ranging sensors, the vehicle will have a collection of other devices that perfom direct measurement of wheel speeds, have knowledge of orientation through a compass, know forces through an accelerometer, rotation rates through a gyroscope and position using a high accuracy GPS.